artbrock/holochain_docs/Holochain-App-Development-Introduction.md

     HC: holochain app initialised
     ```
     > **What do I have?**
-    > * Assuming you copied the "chat" example, A new directory with files that contain the necessary configuration for a simple chat app.
-This is a suitable starting point for developing a new holochain app.
+    > * Assuming you copied the "chat" example, you have dna, test and ui directories containing basic setup for a simple chat Holochain App.
+This is a suitable starting point for developing any new Holochain App.

     > **What did it do?**
-    > * initialized the directory with a .hc directory, configured with the App name myHolochainApp
+    > * initialized your app directory with a `.hc` directory containing configuration details
+    > * added some directories and files to `.gitignore` coherent with developing your App on top of a git repository

 ## Build developer images